Skip to main content

 Feijão de Óleo de Palma

-Beans cooked in red palm oil with onions, garlic, and spices.
-Simple yet flavorful dish often served with rice or funge.
+Beans simmered in red palm oil with onions, garlic, and spices.
+Plain cooking that delivers, and it usually arrives with rice or funge.

 Cocada Amarela